... ויגשׁ אליו יהודה

-If you have been following our weekly midrashes, you have probably noticed that I dissect these parashas fishing for ethical patterns according to authentic Jewish and Chassidic eschatological traditions.
-Par'shat Vayigash brings us a text that takes us the contemporary, as well as the eschatological conclusion to the story of the people of Israel.
+If you have been following our weekly midrashes, you have probably seen that I dissect these parashas according to authentic Jewish and Chassidic eschatological traditions, as well as fish heavily for ethical patterns.
+Par'shat Vayigash brings a conclusion to both.

-Jewish sages often associated the peace, plenty, security, and love of the World to Come with the resolution of the conflict between the two Houses of Israel: the House of Judah (Southern kingdom/Leah), and the House of Ephrayim (Northern Kingdom/Rachel).
-Our text this week takes us to this important resolution and therefore on the prophetic path envisioned by the prophet Ezekiel, in a vision preceding that of the great war of Gog and Magog (Eze 38-39),
+The sages of Israel often associated the peace, plenty, security, and love of The World to Come, with the resolution of the conflict between the two Houses of Israel, the House of Judah (Southern kingdom/Leah), and the House of Ephrayim (Northern Kingdom/Rachel).
+Our text this week takes us to this important resolution, and therefore on the prophetic path envisioned by the prophet Ezekiel in a vision preceding that of the great war of Gog and Magog (chapter 38-39),

-We see today a preliminary time of this united House of Jacob in today's nation of Israel where all the descendants of Jacob are called "Jews", descendant of Judah, regardless of which tribe they biologically originally belong to.
+We see today a preliminary time of this united Israelite nation in the nation of Israel itself, where all the descendants of Jacob are called 'Jews', descendant of Judah, regardless of which tribe they originally belong to.

-Our parasha takes us to the mechanics of this union or rather, this re-union.
-As we have seen last week, Joseph tests his brothers as to their resolve of repentance, and also as to their attitude towards their father.
+Our parasha takes us to the mechanics of this union.
+As we read last week, Joseph tests his brothers as to their resolve of repentance, and also as to their attitude towards their father.
 Were they going to break his heart again by easily giving up Benjamin and thus, as children of Leah, secure their own inheritance from the House of Rachel?
-The House of Leah passed the test when Judah rose to the occasion offering himself as a slave to Pharaoh in order to rescue Benjamin and protect his father Jacob from additional grief,
+As we saw, the House of Leah passed the test.
+Judah rose to the occasion when he offered himself as a slave to Pharaoh instead of Benjamin, in order to protect his father Jacob.

-This story shows us the truth in the old adage, 'As long as there is life there is hope!'
+On a side note, this story shows us the truth in the old adage, 'As long as there is life there is hope!'
 We often do wrong things in life, things that we feel we can never correct.
-But if later, if even much later, the path of our life takes us to a situation that is similar to the one we have previously miserably failed in; if at that time we draw from the lessons learned and the maturing caused by that miserable failure and make the right decision, it serves as an atonement, as a second chance to pass the test and this time get a A+.
+But if later, if even much later, the path of our life takes us to a situation that is similar to the one we have previously miserably failed in; if at that time we draw from the lessons learned and the maturing caused by that miserable failure and make the right decision, it serves as an atonement, as a second chance to pass the test, and this time get a A+.
 HaShem is truly the God of second chances.

-Joseph showed us here the true meaning of the HaShem's injunction through Moses and Paul,
+Here, Joseph showed us the true meaning of HaShem's injunction through Moses and Paul.

 Never seek revenge, my friends; instead, leave that to God's anger; for in the Tanakh it is written, "Adonai says, 'Vengeance is my responsibility; I will repay.' " (Rom 12:19 CJB)